 Bay windows are instantly recognizable.
 The tall panes, concave layout, and extensive view you get from bay windows are distinct from other windows, and thus require some special consideration when picking a window treatment.
 Phoenix homeowners should focus on window treatments that complement a bay window’s eye-catching layout, offer privacy, and look stunning in your family room or living room.
 Luckily, there are a number of window treatments that meet all these requirements.

 No matter their shape or style, windows that are positioned close to your ceiling can be difficult to put window treatments on.
-Typically, the tops of the windows are beyond your reach, and breaking out a stepladder every day becomes a hassle.
-That means that homeowners in Phoenix with taller windows should choose a window treatment that can either stay in a single position, or open and shut remotely.
+Typically, the window tops are beyond your reach, and breaking out a stepladder every day becomes a hassle.
+That means that homeowners in Phoenix with taller windows should choose a window treatment that you can either keep in a single position, or open and shut remotely.
 It would be even better if that window treatment was also able to effectively block outside light from coming through.

 Our recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Motorized shades can open and close with the easy push of a button, without any hassle.
 Alternatively, with plantation shutters many homeowners choose to position the louvers in a single ideal position, and rarely if ever move them from that spot.
 Both window treatments solve the biggest challenge of high ceiling windows!